Why Did the Trump Administration Pass the Buck on Sanctioning Russia?

 Sadly, the biggest outcome of the pass on new sanctions is that Russia's interference in U.S. elections has still gone (and will continue to go) unpunished.
 U.S. lawmakers are already sounding the alarm about possible Russian interference in Mexican elections, and Trump’s own CIA director has warned of future meddling in the upcoming 2018 midterms.
 No matter what the Trump administration’s reasons for stalling on sanctions, the Russians can only read Washington’s inaction as a sign of weakness.
 More than a year has passed since Russian hackers reportedly influenced American voters.
 But the general public is only slightly closer to knowing the full truth about what happened, and the U.S. government seems uninterested in determining who was guilty of what and holding anyone accountable for their actions.

-Updated: An earlier version of this article incorrectly identified the number of state officials on the Treasury Department's "Kremlin list" as 144 instead of 114.
-A link to the list has been added.
+Updated: An earlier version of this article incorrectly identified the number of state officials on the Treasury Department's "Kremlin list" as 144 instead of 114 and incorrectly attributed Herman Gref's words to Andrei Kostin.

 David Szakonyi is an assistant professor of political science at George Washington University, a research fellow at the International Center for the Study of Institutions and Development at the Higher School of Economics in Moscow and, for the 2017-2018 academic year, an academy scholar at the Weatherhead Center for International Affairs at Harvard University.

 The opinions expressed in this commentary are solely those of the author.